kadena-io/pact-5/docs/builtins/Time/format-time.md

 The `format-time` function is useful for converting time values to human-readable formats in Pact contracts.

 The `format-time` function accepts format codes that are derived from the formatting time `strftime` function time templates.
+For information about all of the time formats and specifiers, see [Time formats](/pact-5/time/time-functions#time-formats).

 The following table provides a summary of the most common time formatting codes:

 | Format | Purpose |